Your Consumer Rights for Mobile Phones (The Wireless Code of Conduct)

 Public opinion surveys

-We have asked Canadians about their mobile plans each year since the Wireless Code was created.
+We have asked Canadians about their mobile plans and experience with wireless service providers, each year, since the Wireless Code was created.
 Here's what we found:

 - Wireless Code Public Opinion Research – Fall 2016